• Skip to main content

 • Red bell pepper.
 This recipe calls for one medium red bell pepper.
 Seed and chop the bell pepper.

 • Celery.
-Chop one large stalk of celery for this recipe by slicing it lengthwise then chopping it into half-moons.
+Chop one large celery stalk for this recipe by slicing it lengthwise and then chopping it into half-moons.
+See how we use chopped celery to flavor our creamy cajun potato soup.

 • Garlic.
 Fresh garlic is a must for this dish and adds delicious flavor.